vlayer-xyz/vlayer/bash/doc.md

-# Setup Phase in E2E Tests
+# E2E Testing

 ## Overview

-The setup phase in end-to-end (E2E) tests initializes the necessary services, configurations, and components required for testing the vlayer system.
-This phase ensures that tests run in a controlled environment that simulates real-world conditions.
+This document describes the complete end-to-end (E2E) testing flow for the vlayer system.
+E2E tests provide comprehensive validation by initializing all necessary services, configurations, and components, running test scenarios, and cleaning up resources.
+This ensures tests run in a controlled environment that simulates real-world conditions.

 ## Key Components